Raptor007/X-Wing-Revival/README.txt

     Can be somewhat GPU-heavy and CPU-heavy, especially in VR.
     NOTE: This is even more CPU-heavy when shaders are disabled!

+  FPS: Show framerate (and physics rate if hosting) in bottom right.

 --Virtual Reality--

   Enable VR Mode: Enable VR HMD output and seated head tracking, using OpenVR/SteamVR.